tylercamp/oias-optimum-theory/README.md

-A canvas-based implementation of the Optimum Theory simulation by Gary Lee.
+A canvas-based implementation of the Optimum Theory simulation as described by Gary Lee.

 First attempt is in `old.html`, kept for reference.